holo-apollo/holo-apollo-api-sandbox/README.md

 ## Developers guide

+### Setting up development environment

-There are three ways to bring up local development environment:
+There are three ways to set up local development environment:

 1. Install all services locally and adjust app settings.